mtralka/EOPlatform/README.md

 *eoplatform* is a Python package that aims to simplify Remote Sensing Earth Observation by providing actionable information on a wide swath of RS platforms and provide a simple API for downloading and visualizing RS imagery.
 Made for scientists, educators, and hobbiests alike.

-* Easy to access **information** on RS platforms
+* Easy access to information on RS platforms
-  * Band information
-  * Orbit regimes
-  * Scene statistics
-  * etc
 * `metadata` module for extracting platform metadata
   * supports `.txt` and `.xml` files
-* `composites` modules for creating and learning about popular RS band composites
+* `composites` modules for creating and learning about 91 RS band composites
-  * Included so far - NDVI, SR, DVI, EVI, EVI2, NDWI, NBR, NDSI, NDBI

 Coming soon: